jitsi/jicofo/doc/health-checks.md

 The REST API allows querying Jicofo whether it deems itself in a healthy state (i.e. the application is operational and the functionality it provides should perform as expected) at the time of the query or not.
-Videorbidge will run an internal test in response to the request to determine its current health status.
+Videobridge will run an internal test in response to the request to determine its current health status.

+The default port for the REST API is `8888` to have Videobridge and Jicofo running on the same machine with their defaults without them clashing.

 <table>
   <tr>